vihang2k23/ai-chart-dashboard/README.md

    - "Show monthly sales for last 6 months"
    - "Display revenue vs expenses as a line chart"
    - "Create a pie chart for product sales"
+   - "Compare product sales using a radar chart"
 3. Click **"✨ Generate Chart"** or press `Ctrl+Enter`
 4. View your dynamically generated chart!